Enya: 1998–2007: A Day Without Rain and Amarantine

-In September 2003, Enya returned to Aigle Studio to start work on her sixth studio album, Amarantine.
+In September 2003, Enya returned to the studio to start work on Amarantine, her sixth album.
 Roma said the title means "everlasting".
 The album marks the first instance of Enya singing in Loxian, a fictional language created by Roma that came about when Enya was working on "Water Shows the Hidden Heart".
-After numerous attempts to sing the song in English, Irish, and Latin, Roma suggested a new language based on some of the sounds Enya would sing along to when developing her songs.
-It was a success, and Enya sang "Less Than a Pearl" and "The River Sings" in the same way.
-Roma worked on the language further, creating a 'culture and history' behind it surrounding the Loxian people who are on another planet, questioning the existence of life outside of Earth.
+After attempts to sing in English, Irish, and Latin did not fit, Roma suggested curating a new language.
+Enya also sang "Less Than a Pearl" and "The River Sings" in Loxian.
+Roma worked on the language further, creating a "culture and history" behind it surrounding the Loxian people who are on another planet, questioning the existence of life outside of Earth.
 "Sumiregusa (Wild Violet)" is sung in Japanese.
 Amarantine was a global success, reaching number 6 on the Billboard 200 and number 8 in the UK.
-It has sold over 1 million certified copies in the US, a considerable drop in sales in comparison to her previous albums.
 Enya dedicated the album to BBC producer Tony McAuley who had commissioned Enya to write the soundtrack to The Celts, following his death in 2003.
 The lead single, "Amarantine", was released in December 2005.
+In 2004, Enya had another significant "Boadicea" sampling request from Diddy, for the song "I Don't Wanna Know" performed by Mario Winans.
+Enya was glad to have been asked; "immediately we said "send the song" and it was a great song."